Yashodhan121/aws-lamp-student-portal/README.md

 The application runs on an Ubuntu Linux EC2 instance.

-Apache receives the HTTP request and executes the PHP application.
+Apache receives HTTP requests and executes the PHP application.

 The main PHP files are: